 Cybercriminals always come up with new ways of hijacking your system.
 As such, a safe web browsing experience is necessary to avoid the compromise of your personal information.
 Browsers like Mozilla Firefox has developed a robust mechanism to tackle this problem – Enhanced Tracking Protection.
 The newer version of it, ETP 2.0 protects you from an advanced tracking technique called Redirect Tracking Protection, also known as ‘Bounce Tracking‘.
-Let’s look at how to enable or disable redirect tracking in Firefox.
+Let’s look at how to enable or disable blocking of Redirect Trackers in Enhanced Tracking Protection 2.0 in Firefox.

 We visit multiple websites every day.
 However, not all of them are considered safe for browsing.
 Even safe websites can have unsafe pop-ups that can direct you or your browser to dodgy websites that automatically download viruses.
 Skip this worry with Firefox’s new Enhanced Tracking Protection (ETP 2.0) mechanism.